abisecops/Docker-Series/README.md

 Welcome to the Docker-Series! 🚀

 This repo is your go-to place for Docker setups across various popular programming languages.
-Whether you're a developer or a DevOps engineer, you’ll find Dockerfiles and Docker Compose files here to help you containerize your apps with ease.
+Whether you're a developer or a DevOps engineer, you’ll find Dockerfiles to help you containerize your apps with ease.

 ## What’s Inside?